elangomunusamy/elango-deepchem-documentation/01_Learning_journey_deepchem.md

 ---

 ## 📌 Purpose of This Document
 This file tracks my entire learning journey as I explore deep learning tools for chemistry, biology, and computational science.
-When I started from installation of Deepchem, I followed the instructions given in the "The DeepChem Book-Democratizing Deep Learning for Sciences"
+When I started from installation of Deepchem, I followed the instructions given in the "The DeepChem Book-Democratizing Deep Learning for Sciences".
 I kindly acknowledge the author, Bharath Ramsundar and the DeepChem team.

 It includes: